 - Minimize the window.

-Using the third-party tool
+Step three: Using a third-party tool

 - Open the third-party tool, such as MySQL WorkBench.

 - Enter localhost under Server Host.

 Entering your actual address (e.g., mysql.example.com) does not work here.
 You must use localhost.

 After you complete the step three, you should be able to connect to your MySQL database.